 - 350 ml buttermilk

-- Tip the flours, salt and bicarbonate of soda into a large mixing bowl and stir.
-Add the egg and buttermilk, and knead just until dough comes together.
+Mix the flours, sugar, salt, and bicarbonate soda into a large mixing bowl and stir.
+Add the egg, buttermilk, and oil, and knead just until the dough comes together.

 DID YOU MAKE THIS IRISH SODA BREAD RECIPE?